Hypermasculinity: Effect on race

 Scholars assert that colonizers' perception of the colonial black subject as an uncivilized, primitive, "irrational nonsubject" served as justification for the traumas inflicted on them, and that the legacy of such a perception is still evident in today's society.
 As a means of resistance, black men project hyper-masculinity in order to combat the feelings of powerlessness that are imposed on them by an "abusive and repressive" society.
 However, this merging of black identity and masculinity has "overdetermine[d] the identities black males are allowed to fashion for themselves", perpetuating negative stereotypes of all black men as inherently violent and dangerous.
 Likewise, other scholars argue that this treatment of black masculinity as an adaptive response privileges White, middle-class masculinity as simply "masculinity": "Ultimately, this places White masculinity at the center of the definition of ideal masculinity and reduces Black masculinity to a flawed circus-mirror reflection of it."

 This continued stereotype of aggression and hyper-masculinity is due to the environment in which young African American males are raised.
 Adolescents raised in distressed communities are more inclined to adhere to violence and this is due to the multiple factors that coerce violence in these communities.
 These factors support the notion of community violence, being exposed continuously to the use of guns, knives, and drugs.
-Research has shown that 45% and 96% of African American youth that live in urban areas have seen community violence from assault to murder.
+Research has shown that between 45% and 96% of African American youth that live in urban areas have seen community violence from assault to murder.
 This continuous exposure to violence brings a normality of the idea that aggression supports authority.
 This sense of a need to hold authority is a crucial development that leads to hyper-masculinity in black men.